EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.6.18 =

+* Implemented partial support of the Blcoks checkout page.
+Starting from 1.6.18 EAS EU compliance supports Checkout Blocks for the Standard operatoinal mode with IOSS threshold calculation
+* Fixed issue with duplicated items in the cart (some plugins create duplicated items that to be hanlde by EAS plugin as a separate item with unique ID)
+* Fixed compatibility issue with WooCommerce Multilingual & Multicurrency in the Admin
+* Minor bugs fixed in the installation and removal process

 = 1.6.11 =